ashosilva/TaxiSimulation/README.md

-# We Dispatch!, We Pickup!!, and We Dropoff!!!.
-Welcome to TaxiSim.
+# We Dispatch!, We Pickup!!, We Dropoff!!!.

+# Welcome to TaxiSim.

 ## MVP
 - [x] Window View Patches (street top-view)